DH = Dear Husband

 Debt & Mickey’s broom

 There is much about the reality of our debts that is illustrated by Mickey Mouse and his broom.
-Our mortgage for instance, feel endless – like poor Mickey’s tired trips back and forth from the fountain to the vat.
+Our mortgage for instance, feels endless – like poor Mickey’s tired trips back and forth from the fountain to the vat.
 Monthly payment after monthly payment after monthly payment . . . year after year.
 Then there are the financial curve balls that we have to deal with.
 They seem strategically planned to undermine our journey out of debt – just as Mickey’s efforts to destroy the broom are countered by the onslaught of an army of brooms.
 From frequent irritations like van repairs, to random hits like the emergency U.S. medical bill in July, every step of our progress has met with an obstacle.

 There is another aspect of our debt that is illustrated by the story of Mickey Mouse and his broom, but unlike our mortgage, which is already set in stone, and those financial curve balls, which are beyond our control, this one is within our power to handle.
 It’s the force of our inner toddler – the insistent voice shouting, “I want it NOW!”
 We’re getting the itch to buy.